“Like one, that on a lonesome road

 loneliness and his guilt.

-Upon entering the Alcoholics Anonymous program and obtaining a sponsor, an alcoholic, now in recovery, may feel a sense of extraordinary relief andwell being.
-As has been said in another connection, he has at last “come out of the closet”, has joined a group of fellow sufferers, traveling now together on the long road to recovery.
+Upon entering the Alcoholics Anonymous program and obtaining a sponsor, an alcoholic, now in recovery, may feel a sense of extraordinary relief and well being.
+As has been said in another connection, he has at last “come out of the closet”, has joined a group of fellow sufferers, traveling together on the long road to recovery.
 And he has a personal friend, who has been where he has been and suffered as he has suffered.
 A friend who has managed to escape the slavery of addiction and has come out into the sunlight of sobriety.

 Despite its extraordinary value, sponsorship may also have a few pitfalls.
 Being a sponsor entails considerable responsibility and also some power over the sponsored person.
 Alcoholics Anonymous has no procedure for evaluating the skills or backgrounds of potential sponsors.
 Sponsorship is thus left to the two individuals involved.
 The arrangement is strictly voluntary.
 If either party becomes dissatisfied with the situation it can be terminated.
 This is a valuable protection for both parties.
 However, occasionally there may be situations where the relationship may be inappropriate and potentially harmful.
 For example, an occasional sponsor may refer to his protege in rather patronizing and perhaps derogatory terms as his “pigeon” or even boast of having several such “pigeons”, implying an excessive degree of control over his or her “flock” of subordinates.
 (The "pigeon" term was used to show compassion, not in any sense derogatory in AA's early history).
 Correspondingly a sponsored person may cultivate an unhealthy dependency on the sponsor.Thus one such person was heard to exclaim that he could not finish shaving in the morning without making several calls to his sponsor for advice.
 Some recovering alcoholics enthusiastically profess their inability to do anything but follow directions from someone else.
 They have, they say, forfeited the right to make any decisions for themselves.
 “I am my worst enemy” they say.
 “I must now do what I am told.”
 As has been often said, alcoholics are dependent persons almost by definition.
-They may become overly dependent on their sponsors, who, also being alcoholics, may be tempted to succumb to the intoxication that may come with a feeling of power over a vulnerable, dependent colleague.
+They may become overly dependent on their sponsors, who, also being alcoholics, may be tempted to succumb to a feeling of power over a vulnerable, dependent colleague.
 And the latter may be tempted to become over enthusiastic in his or her dependency, even to the point of self abasement, saying such things as “I can’t be trusted any more to do anything.
 My brain can’t be trusted.
 For it’s led me astray too many times.
 All I have to do or should do is learn from my betters, follow the program, don’t ‘intellectualize’ and ‘keep it simple’.”

 All of this illustrates that Alcoholics Anonymous, despite its obvious merits, may at times have hidden dangers.
 The decentralization of the program and the autonomy of individual groups may lead some to abuse their privileges, distorting AA ideas to favor a personal agenda.
 Some members may abuse their control over vulnerable newcomers, advising them to sever all ties with family members and former friends, even ignore the advice of physicians who prescribe for bipolar or depressive ailments.
-Newcomers may be assigned sponsors rather than be permitted to choose whose advice they wish to follow.
+Newcomers may be assigned sponsors and not be permitted to choose whose advice they wish to follow.
 In extreme cases sponsors have encouraged or required intimate relationships with themselves or with others.
 Thus the AA program may be perverted into a cult, isolating its adherents and subjecting them to a regime of unthinking control.
 Although some may argue that such measures may be necessary to combat the insidious effects of a terrible illness which, if not placed in check, is usually terminal, the evidence to the contrary is overwhelming, since the vast majority of alcoholics who have achieved sobriety within the program have done so without such a surrender of their personal autonomy.
 To be sure, recovering alcoholics must beware of going back to friends or an environment which may foster a relapse.
 And they should be careful with medications, disclosing their alcoholic background to prescribing physicians to assure that any needed drugs are subject to appropriate control.
 Similarly, especially during their early years in AA, they usually benefit by a close association with an alcoholic who has some experience in recovery.
 But care should be taken that these measures are not distorted by particular groups so as to avoid abuses which are inconsistent with the spirit of AA, inflicting harm on recovering alcoholics and damaging the program’s reputation.

 That a person in crisis does what he is told may very well be the best and safest course of action, if his advisor is wise, maintains the proper degree of humility and respect and does not abuse the power he may have over the newcomer.
 I sense that most sponsors are able to do just this.
 The conspicuous success of the Alcoholics Anonymous program is the best evidence of that.
 But nonetheless the potential abuses, risks, dangers and responsibilities of sponsorship are always best kept in mind.
 If this is done then it is one of the most valuable tools of the program.
 But all this should not mean that a recovering alcoholic should turn his or her brain off, lose all freedom and become a mindless automaton.
 Nor should that person seek approval by self abasement, by seeking to dramatize his supposed failings and inadequacies in public.
 The program should, rather, encourage a gradual release from dependency, from the slavery of addiction, towards self sufficiency and self respect.
 Many recovering alcoholics maintain that continuing dependence on their higher power is what the Program is all about and that, if a person cannot have that, he or she is not likely to remain sober.
 There is much truth in this, yet one might add that a relationship with one’s higher power can and sbould develop and mature to provide strength, not weakness; companionship, not servility.
 That is the true path towards recovery and the wisest sponsors and those they may be privileged to guide are well advised to keep that in mind.
 In this regard the keynote should not be “Do this!
 Follow this rule!” but, rather, “Here’s what worked for me!
 Hopefully it may work for you!”